 International Year of Pulses 2016

 The Australian IYP Committee, established in 2014, has been formulating plans and directing activities under each of the four internationally-agreed themes.
-The focus will be on raising Australia’s profile as a producer of quality pulses while increasing the domestic consumption of pulses to meet the Grains & Legumes Nutrition Council’s recommendation for all Australians to ‘eat legumes at least 2–3 times a week’.
+The focus is on raising Australia’s profile as a producer of quality pulses while increasing the domestic consumption of pulses to meet the Grains & Legumes Nutrition Council’s recommendation for all Australians to ‘eat legumes at least 2–3 times a week’.

 'These are my pulses' competition